When will we eat cake? Or even celebrate?

 Is this what I’ve been missing out on?

-At that moment, I logged back onto my blog and began to scroll with new rose colored lenses.
-Instead of seeing what I had not accomplished, I saw everything that I did.
+At that moment, I logged back onto my blog and began to scroll with new rose-colored lenses.
+Instead of seeing what I had not accomplished, I saw everything I did.

 Cappuccinos & Consignment has served as more than stickers in my calendar (although my blog stickers are really cute.)
 Blogging has been a therapeutic release when all else around me seems to be spiraling out of control.
 Blogging has also provided me the opportunity to connect with people I have known for years on a much deeper level.